-Discover Yosemite Tours offers private tours of Yosemite & private hiking tours customized to guests’ abilities and interests.
+Discover Yosemite offers private tours of Yosemite & private hiking tours customized to guests’ abilities and interests.
 Whether you want to visit Yosemite Valley or the High Country, explore a grove of Giant Sequoias, identify Sierra wildflowers or hike to waterfalls, domes or mountain peaks, the Naturalist/Guides on our Yosemite private tours can take you there.
-We’ll work with you to customize your ideal tour and enlighten you about Native American history, geology, glaciers, flowers, trees, animals, photography – whatever interests you most.
+We’ll work with you to customize your ideal tour and enlighten you about Native American history, geology, glaciers, flowers, trees, animals and photography.
+You can even customize a tour for your children using the Jr. Ranger program – whatever interests you most.

 We can accommodate up to 14 people on our Yosemite private tours.
 Discover Yosemite’s Group Services department can help create customized Private & Hiking Tours for larger groups.